OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Iterative Algorithms for Beyond-CP Sensing

 \subsection{SIC-ESPRIT}

-Although SIC-DFT effectively suppresses interference, its performance is constrained by the coarse resolution and spectral leakage of DFT-based processing.
-To overcome these limitations, the SIC-ESPRIT algorithm replaces the DFT stage with a super-resolution parameter estimation method based on ESPRIT.
+Although SIC-DFT can suppress CP-induced interference with low complexity, its accuracy is limited by the grid resolution and spectral leakage of DFT-based processing.
+To overcome these limitations, the SIC-ESPRIT algorithm replaces the DFT stage with a high-resolution parameter estimation method based on ESPRIT.
+While other high-resolution methods could be adopted here, we employ ESPRIT because it provides a closed-form solution and avoids the two-dimensional spectral peak search required by methods such as MUSIC, which substantially reduces the computational burden.
 A key insight that enables ESPRIT to be applied despite the ISI/ICI corruption is that, although the interference terms alter the covariance structure, they preserve the fundamental subspace spanned by the target steering vectors.
-This preservation is formalized as follows: \begin{prop} The covariance matrix of the sensing channel estimate $\hat{\mathbf{h}} = \mathrm{vec}(\mathbf{Y}\odot\mathbf{S}^{\ast})$, accounting for the presence of ISI and ICI, is
+This preservation is formalized as follows: \begin{prop} The ensemble covariance matrix of the sensing channel estimate $\hat{\mathbf{h}} = \mathrm{vec}(\mathbf{Y}\odot\mathbf{S}^{\ast})$, accounting for the presence of ISI and ICI, is

-where $\mathbf{A}_Q=[\mathbf{a}_1,\ldots,\mathbf{a}_Q]\!\in\!\mathbb{C}^{MN\times Q}$ with $\mathbf{a}_q=\mathbf{c}^{\ast}(f_{\mathrm{d},q})\!\otimes\!\mathbf{b}(\tau_q)$, $\boldsymbol{\Sigma}_{\alpha}=\mathrm{diag}\{|\tilde{\alpha}_1|^{2},\dots,|\tilde{\alpha}_Q|^{2}\}$. \end{prop} \emph{Proof:} See Appendix \ref{app:covMatr_proof}. $\blacksquare$
+where $\mathbf{A}_Q=[\mathbf{a}_1,\ldots,\mathbf{a}_Q]\!\in\!\mathbb{C}^{MN\times Q}$ with $\mathbf{a}_q=\mathbf{c}^{\ast}(f_{\mathrm{d},q})\!\otimes\!\mathbf{b}(\tau_q)$, $\boldsymbol{\Sigma}_{\alpha}=\mathrm{diag}\{\tilde{\sigma}_{\alpha,1}^{2},\dots,\tilde{\sigma}_{\alpha,Q}^{2}\}$. \end{prop} \emph{Proof:} See Appendix \ref{app:covMatr_proof}. $\blacksquare$

-Proposition~3 reveals that the ISI/ICI manifests itself as a power scaling (through $\tilde{\alpha}_q$) and noise enhancement (through $\sigma_{\mathrm{SL}}^2$), but preserves the column space of $\mathbf{A}_Q$.
+Proposition~3 reveals that the ISI/ICI manifests itself as a power scaling (through $\tilde{\sigma}_{\alpha,q}^{2}$) and noise enhancement (through $\sigma_{\mathrm{SL}}^2$), but preserves the column space of $\mathbf{A}_Q$.
 Therefore, subspace methods remain applicable for parameter extraction.
 Given the preserved subspace structure, we apply ESPRIT to extract high-resolution delay-Doppler estimates.
 The procedure leverages the shift-invariance properties of the steering vectors, which are briefly outlined below.